Peruz/load_lpp/README.md

 6. Optionally, replace a given daily interval with NAN (e.g., daily temperature effects or maintenance period).
 7. Optionally, automatically detect and report anomalous periods that would be hardly smoothed and corrected by the following moving average.
 8. Optionally, use a weighted moving average to smooth the time series (e.g., wind and temperature) and fill the NAN values.
 It uses a moving average with linear weights between a user-defined central weight (typically the max weight) and a side weight (typically the minimum weight).
 The width of the window can be adjusted by specifying the number of data points on each side, this parameterization guaranties the window symmetry.
 Constraints can be set to define when the missing information is too large to fill the NAN values (maximum number of missing load values or their cumulative associated weight).
-8. The CLI app saves a new csv file compatible with load_plot.
+8. The CLI application saves a new csv file compatible with load_plot.

 ## 3 load_plot
-CLI app to plot the load time series saved by dad141_log or load_process.
+CLI application to plot the load time series saved by dad141_log or load_process.
-The app automatically adjust the datetime format.
+The application automatically adjust the datetime format.
 The output format of the figure is svg.

 Note, throughout the crate, load is used for the load cells data, while weight is used for the moving average.